 - In the Storage area, right-click the PDF file, and select PDF Analyzer. - 2.
-In the PDF PreFlight Settings area, do one of the following: - To check the entire PDF file, select Complete Document. - To check specific pages, select Pages, and enter the desired page range. - If you do not want the report to automatically open when it is generated, clear the Display report automatically check box. - 5.
-If you want to save the report to a specific location, click Browse and navigate to the desired location. - 6.
-Click Run.
+In the PDF PreFlight Settings area, do one of the following: - To check the entire PDF file, select Complete Document. - To check specific pages, select Pages, and enter the desired page range. - 3.
+If you do not want the report to automatically open when it is generated, clear the Display report automatically check box. - 4.
+If desired, change the report file name.
+By default, the report file name consists of the original file name and the suffix rep -for example, if the file to be checked is sample.pdf, the report file is named sample rep.pdf. - 5.
+If you want to save the report to a specific location, click Browse and navigate to the desired location. - Click Run.